-John Dearden – Treasurer
+John Dearden – Chair

 John lives in the West of Scotland and has an inherited bleeding disorder.
 His work experience covers local authorities, property companies, facilities management and the health service where he worked as a chartered governance professional.
 He brings to the board knowledge of law, regulation, board procedures, risk and people management.